thomas-chiang/fastapi_service/README.md

 3. Send POST requests to the reporting url regarding the processed information

 ## Usage
-send a POST request to the `/report` endpoint with the following request body:
+Send POST requests(Scheduler) to the `/report` endpoint with the following request body:

 ```json
 {